 I studied History at Cambridge, took a Master's in Renaissance Studies at the Warburg Institute, and completed a PhD on early modern nuns at the University of Leicester.
-I've been a lecturer here at Cambridge since 1997 and am a Fellow of Jesus College.
+I've taught at Cambridge since 1997 and am currently Chair of the History Faculty.
+I am a Fellow of Jesus College.

-I have supervised PhDs on Religion and Disease in Seventeenth-Century Venice, the Plague Hospitals of Venice and the Veneto, Catholic Missions to Southeast Asia, the Knights of Malta, Women and Politics in Fifteenth-Century Italy, Enmity and Peacemaking in the Kingdom of Naples and the Materiality of Devotion in Sixteenth-Century Naples.
-Past doctoral students now hold posts at the University of Leeds, Oxford Brookes, the University of York, the University of Malta, the Max Planck Institute for Human Development, Centre for History of Emotions and The Goldsmiths' Company.
+I have supervised PhDs on Religion and Disease in Seventeenth-Century Venice, the Plague Hospitals of Venice and the Veneto, Catholic Missions to Southeast Asia, the Hospitaller Knights of Malta, Women and Politics in Fifteenth-Century Italy, Enmity and Peacemaking in the Kingdom of Naples, the Materiality of Devotion in Sixteenth-Century Naples, Artisanal Culture in Sixteenth-Century Verona, The System of Lazzaretti in the Early Modern Mediterranean and Languages, Translation, Encounters in the Seventeenth-Century North Atlantic World, and Italian Heterodox Religious Exiles and the Debate on Toleration.
+Past doctoral students now hold posts at the Universities of Leeds, Oxford Brookes, York, Malta, the Max Planck Institute for Human Development, Centre for History of Emotions, the Universities of Cambridge, Oxford, and Aarhus.

 My undergraduate lectures tackle many aspects of early modern Europe, including the Renaissance, religious reform, encounters with non-Christian religions, and gender.
 More specialized courses for Part II students include 'Material Culture in the Early Modern World' and a special subject on 'The Culture of the Miraculous in Renaissance Italy'.
 I am a convenor of the Early Modern World History Seminar and Workshop.
-I am centrally involved in the MPhil in Early Modern History and with Melissa Calaresu co-teach a module on Material and Visual Culture.
+I am centrally involved in the MPhil in Early Modern History and regularly contribute to the teaching of visual and material culture.

 I greatly enjoy collaborating with colleagues in History and other disciplines.
 I am a convenor of the Cambridge Italian Research Network, which brings together scholars working on all aspects of Italy, past, present and future; in 2014, I shared a Mellon-CRASSH Teaching Fellowship with Alex Marr (History of Art); and - together with Victoria Avery, Melissa Calaresu and Ulinka Rublack - I curated the exhibition, Treasured Possessions at the Fitzwilliam Museum in 2015.
 Our ERC research project, Domestic Devotions, straddled two schools and three departments; in 2017, we participated in another very successful collaboration with the Fitzwilliam Museum, the exhibition entitled 'Madonnas & Miracles: The Holy Home in Renaissance Italy'.